liamhays/flipwire/README.md

 # Building
 Make sure you have `protoc`, the [protobuf compiler](https://github.com/protocolbuffers/protobuf#protobuf-compiler-installation), installed and in your PATH.
+On Linux, you also need `libdbus` (including the headers) and `pkg-config`.
+Check your package manager for these.

 Clone the Flipwire repo and submodules, and run `cargo build`:

 ```
 $ git clone --recursive https://github.com/liamhays/flipwire